-- foster national or international amateur sports competition also qualify. - War veterans' organizations, including posts, auxiliaries, trusts, or foundations, organized in the United States or any of its possessions (including Puerto Rico). - Domestic fraternal societies, orders, and associations operating under the lodge system.
-(Your contribution to this type of organization is deductible only if it is to be used solely for charitable, religious, scientific, literary, or educational purposes, or for the prevention of cruelty to children or animals.) - Certain nonprofit cemetery companies or corporations.
-(Your contribution to this type of organization is not deductible if it can be used for the care of a specific lot or mausoleum crypt.) - 5.
-The United States or any state, the District of Columbia, a U.S. possession (including Puerto Rico), a political subdivision of a state or U.S. possession, or an Indian tribal government or any of its subdivisions that perform substantial government functions.
-(Your contribution to this type of organization is deductible only if it is to be used solely for public purposes.)
+- Certain nonprofit cemetery companies or corporations.
+(Your contribution to this type of organization is not deductible if it can be used for the care of a specific lot or mausoleum crypt.)

+- The United States or any state, the District

+of Columbia, a U.S. possession (including

+Puerto Rico), a political subdivision of a

+state or U.S. possession, or an Indian

+tribal government or any of its subdivisions

+that perform substantial government functions.
+(Your contribution to this type of organization is deductible only if it is to be

+used solely for public purposes.)